Phil Hughes (baseball)

 Philip Joseph Hughes (born June 24, 1986) is an American former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the New York Yankees, Minnesota Twins, and San Diego Padres from 2007 through 2018.
-He stands 6 ft 5 in tall and weighs 240 lb.
+He played in Major League Baseball (MLB) for the New York Yankees, Minnesota Twins, and San Diego Padres during a career that spanned from 2007 through 2018.
+Hughes stands 6 ft 5 in tall and weighs 240 lb.
 He was the Yankees' first-round pick in the 2004 MLB draft.

-During his time in the Yankees' minor-league system, Hughes was one of the most highly anticipated prospects in baseball, but his major league career was marked by inconsistency.
+During his time in the Yankees' minor-league system, Hughes became one of the most highly anticipated prospects in baseball.
 He debuted in the major leagues in 2007 as a starting pitcher and quickly demonstrated his potential with a bid for a no-hitter in only his second MLB start.
 However, injury cut short his outing, as well as significant portions of his 2007 and 2008 seasons.
-Hughes began 2009 in the minors but later returned to the major leagues, eventually converting to a relief pitcher in June; pitching as a setup man for Mariano Rivera, Hughes excelled in the new role during the regular season.
+Hughes began 2009 in the minors but later returned to the majors, eventually becoming a relief pitcher in June and pitching as a setup man for Mariano Rivera.
+Hughes excelled in the new role during the regular season.
 Despite his struggles in the postseason, Hughes won a championship with the Yankees in the 2009 World Series over the Philadelphia Phillies.

-Upon returning to the starting rotation in 2010, he won 18 games and earned his first All-Star selection.
-Arm fatigue cost Hughes nearly half of the season in 2011, but the following year, he stayed healthy for the entire season, winning 16 games as the Yankees' third starter.
-In 2013, he had his worst season, posting a 4–14 win–loss record and 5.19 earned run average, a performance that led to his removal from the rotation.
-The following year, Hughes had a turnaround season with the Twins, where he went 16–10 with an ERA of 3.52 that resulted in him placing 7th in the American League Cy Young Award voting.
+Upon returning to the Yankees' starting rotation in 2010, Hughes won 18 games and earned a berth on the American League All-Star team.
+Arm fatigue cost Hughes nearly half of the season in 2011.
+The following year, he stayed healthy for the entire season and won 16 games as the Yankees' third starter.
+In 2013, Hughes had his worst season, posting a 4–14 win–loss record and a 5.19 earned run average; this performance led to his removal from the starting rotation.
+After signing with the Minnesota Twins, Hughes had a turnaround season in 2014, finishing the season with a 16–10 record and an ERA of 3.52 and placing seventh in the American League Cy Young Award voting.
+Hughes ended his career with an 88–79 record and an earned run average of 4.52.